 It’s confusing actually.

-Yes, and while parents may have the same long-term goals, but different ideas about how to get there.
+Yes, it is confusing.
+While parents today likely have the same long-term goals, they typically have different ideas about how to get there.
 Long-term, parents should realize that their sons and daughters need the capabilities, capacities, mindsets, work ethics that adults have.
 I think people are very fearful about the long-term, and think, “It’s a scary world.
 It’s a bad economy.”
 So they say “I will always be there for my kid, I will fix everything for them, I will plan for them, I will pick up after them, I will be their constant safety net.”
 That’s when it becomes overparenting.
 They think they’re helping them out, but they’ve completely abandoned those long-term goals.
 We’ve got to have the confidence that our kids are capable and have what it takes to fend for themselves.
 “Fend” by definition means to do for oneself.
 It does not mean pick up the cell phone and text your mom or dad.

 It’s easy to feel that our children’s mistakes are a reflection on us.